 - nkaj liab/iresine herbstii

 - tshuaj rog/Okinawa spinach or Longevity spinach (the green one.)

 - nkoj ntsuab/angelica mugwort

 - koj lauj xeeb/Portulacaceae or more common name is Surinam spinach

 - ko taw os liab/artemisia lactiflora or common name is white mugwort

 - pawj qaib/ acorus gramineus or more common name is, grass-leaf sweet flag

 You can find more detail on the herbs on my Hmong herbs page above or click here.
-There are more but these are what I have and is available to me.
+There are more but these are what I have and are available to me.
 These are Hmong herbs to be used for the Hmong chicken herb soup.

 These are what the Hmong women culture beliefs.
 Nothing but chicken for 30 days straight without, CHEATING!